Quintus Lollius Urbicus: Early life

-Lollius Urbicus was the son of Marcus Lollius Senecio, who was a Berber Numidian landowner, and his wife Grania Honorata.
+Lollius Urbicus was the son of Marcus Lollius Senecio, who was a Berber landowner, and his wife Grania Honorata.
 Professor Edward Champlin included Adventus as a member of "a Cirtan community at Rome" he infers existed there, whose members included: Publius Pactumeius Clemens, consul in 138; Gaius Arrius Antoninus, consul c.
 170; and the orator Marcus Cornelius Fronto.
 Champlin notes that Urbicus, along with Pactumeius Clemens, would later be useful patrons for Fronto at the beginning of the orator's career.

 Early career

 The early senatorial career of Lollius Urbicus is known from a detailed inscription erected in Tiddis.
 After a military tribunate with the Legio XXII Primigenia at Mogontiacum (present-day Mainz), he entered the Senate and served for a year as legate to the proconsul of Asia.
 He quickly rose to prominence as emperor Hadrian's candidate, and received a commission as legatus or commander of the Legio X Gemina at Vienna.
 He received dona militaria, or military decorations, for his service as a legate during Hadrian's Jewish War of 132–135.
 His consulship can be placed in 135 or 136, after which he governed Germania Inferior.
 He was transferred to Britannia soon after Hadrian's death.